 Composite fillings are known as a direct restoration because they can be entirely completed inside the mouth and do not require the use of a dental lab.
 Additionally, this means that they can be placed during a single dental appointment.

 Frequently Asked Questions:

-Am I a candidate for a composite filling?
+Am I a candidate for a composite tooth colored fillings?

 You may be a candidate for a composite filling if you have a small to medium cavity on your tooth.
 Composite fillings work well to restore small to medium cavities in both the front and back of the mouth, however they are not always ideal for restoring large areas of decay.
 To determine if you are a candidate for a composite filling, schedule a consultation with your Bradenton dental office today.

 What can I expect when having a composite filling placed?

 To place a composite filling, your mouth will first be anesthetized to keep you comfortable during the procedure.
 Any decayed tissue will then be removed from the affected tooth and the remaining tissue may possibly be reshaped.
 Since composite resin adheres well with the tooth’s surface, it preserves most of the natural tooth structure.

 Once the area has been prepared by removing the decayed tissue and reshaping the healthy tissue, composite resin will be applied in layers.
 Composite resin is soft when first applied and must be hardened with a curing light one layer at a time.
 The amount of layers needed will depend upon the depth of the cavity.
 Before the final layer is hardened, it will be properly shaped to blend with the surrounding tooth structure.